How to financially prepare for a baby: 7 tips

 4. Understand your insurance options

-Planning for a baby financially also involves ensuring you have good medical coverage.
+Financial planning for a newborn also involves ensuring you have good medical coverage.
 Trips to the pediatrician, prescriptions and other health care costs can add up quickly.
 Usually within 30 days of birth or adoption, you will be able to add your newborn to your existing insurance.

 After the baby arrives